Content warning: suicide

 “I want people to know you can be out and be successful,” Kristin said.

 Her most recent publication, Rush: Memoir of a Gay Sorority Girl, is a project she is particularly proud of.
 Because so much has changed since Kristin came out in the ’90s, she wasn’t sure if her story would resonate or be helpful to others.
-But, after a friend’s daughter committed suicide because she thought she was a lesbian, Kristin felt compelled to tell her story so no one else would feel the same way.
+But, after a friend’s daughter died by suicide because she thought she was a lesbian, Kristin felt compelled to tell her story so no one else would feel the same way.

 While she hopes members of the LGBTQ community find support and see themselves in the memoir, Kristin says she also wrote it for straight people.
 “I hope others understand what it is like to figure out you are gay and to share that with others,” Kristin said.